tom-ketipov/code-coverage-lab/README.md

 ### ⚠️ Your tasks !

 - [ ] Checkout a feature branch named after yourself from the master branch.
+- [ ] Navigate to the src/test/java directory within your project structure and create a new Java class with the naming pattern YourNameSolutionTest.
+For example, if your name is Alex, the class should be named AlexSolutionTest.java.
 - [ ] Write unit tests with the goal of achieving 100% statement and branch coverage.
-- [ ] Check for any missed cases or bugs, even with 100% coverage.
-If you find any bugs, fix them and write tests to cover them.
-If there are no issues, add a comment explaining why.
+- [ ] Analyze your tests to identify any edge cases or scenarios that might not be covered, even if you have achieved 100% coverage.
+  If you discover any bugs during this process, fix them and write additional tests to ensure the fixes are covered.
-- [ ] Commit your branch to the remote repository.
+- [ ] Push your branch to the remote repository.

 ## Repository Structure